Colorado short-term disability insurance fills an important hole for growing families in the Centennial State.

 Pregnancy Bed Rest

-Colorado does not have state short term disability insurance.
-There is no state law mandating that employers offer the option, or for employees to purchase the policies.
-Colorado has a handful of other laws that may provide some assistance.
+Colorado does not have state short-term disability insurance.
+There is no state rule mandating that employers offer the option, or for employees to purchase the policies.